Awadhesh43/HybridSentimentBERTRecommendation/BERT4RecModel/README.md

 **Run**

-For simplicity, here we take amazon fashion as an example:
+Here we take amazon fashion as an example:

 ``` bash
 ./run_fashion.sh